 “If he isn’t drafted, Michael Sam probably has a lawsuit against the NFL for discrimination," Zeigler said.
 "The last eight – the last eight – SEC defensive players of the year were first round draft picks.
 To suddenly have one go undrafted is impossible.
 And if a bunch of stupid GM’s don’t want to draft him, that’s just to the benefit to the GM’s who realize what I realize and what every NFL player will come to realize - that it doesn’t matter.”

 Zeigler also said the comments from the league appeared to be a bit of posturing.
-In his article on outsports,com, Zeigler noted Sam’s agents were asked strange questions during the Senior Bowl about Sam’s personal life, including whether he had a girlfriend and whether he was regularly seen with girls.
+In his article on outsports,com, Zeigler notes that Sam’s agents were asked strange questions during the Senior Bowl about Sam’s personal life, including whether he had a girlfriend and whether he was regularly seen with girls.
 They were questions that weren’t directed to the agency’s other draft-eligible client.

 ESPN also noted during its coverage of Sam’s announcement that many NFL scouts who had come to the Missouri campus were alerted to Sam’s sexual orientation.
 It was one of the worst-kept secrets in Columbia, Mo.